 Double Crochet Decrease (dc dec.)

 Double Crochet Decrease – Yarn over and insert hook into the next stitch.
 Yarn over and pull up a loop (3 loops on hook).
-Yarn over and insert hook into the next stitch.
-Yarn over and pull up a loop (5 loops on hook).
-Yarn over and pull through all 5 loops on hook.
+Yarn over and pull through first two loops on hook.
+Yarn over, insert hook into the next stitch, yarn over and pull up a loop.
+Yarn over and pull through first two loops on hook (3 loops on hook).
+Yarn over and pull through all 3 loops on hook.

 Note – I highly recommend placing stitch markers at the beginning and end of each row.
 It is very easy to miss the first and last stitch of each row.
 Trust me, it will save you time!